Title I Outreach Programs

 With leadership support from The Zeist Foundation and Wells Fargo Foundation, Title I schools are eligible for free programming at their school or at the Atlanta Botanical Garden.

-Students will use their sense of exploration to investigate if seeds are living or non-living, and create their own “greenhouse” to watch seeds grow.
+Students will use their sense of exploration to investigate if seeds are living or non-living, and create their own clay mandalas to display their seeds forever!

 Large, small, fuzzy and smooth.
 Leaves grow in all shapes and sizes.
 Students identify the parts of a plant and discover the important functions of leaves.